vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 Then we are given (in a lab) one of those \(n\) states.
 If we can successfully determine which states was *not* given to us for every state in the set, then we say that the set of quantum states are *antidistinguishable*.

-This scenario is depicted in the following ascii image: Note that `--->` denotes the transmission of quantum information whereas `===>` denotes the transmission of classical information (in this case, Bob's answer about the index of the state).
+This scenario is depicted in the following ASCII image: Note that `--->` denotes the transmission of quantum information whereas `===>` denotes the transmission of classical information (in this case, Bob's answer about the index of the state).